docs/version-identifier/code-description.md

 an else clause, {% endif %}and this does not belong to a tag span.
 ```

-If a tag span contains within it a nested tag set, then the tag span will be interrupted by the nested tag set and will continue after the end of the nested tag set.

 The cursor is always within 0 or 1 tag span.
 By identifying which tag span the cursor is currently within, we can determine the versioning for that text.
 If the cursor is not within a tag span then the text is unversioned.

-TODO ---- WHAT HAPPENS WHEN THE CURSOR IS NOT WITHIN THE MARKDOWN FILE.
-CAN YOU RUN AN EXTENSION WITHOUT THE CURSOR IN A FILE?
-DO I NEED TO CHECK THAT A) THE CURRENT FILE IS A MARKDOWN FILE AND B) THERE'S A CURSOR POSITION?

 ### Version nesting

-In most places, versioning is not nested, so only one version tag determines the versioning for the text at the cursor position.
-However, one tag set may be nested within another.
-For example,
+If you put a tag set within a tag span of another tag set, then the inner tag set is said to be nested within the outer tag set.
+Most versioning in GitHub's documentation is not nested.
+However, nesting is not uncommon and it's in files that use nesting that this extension is most useful.

+Here's an example of nested versioning:

 ```
 {% ifversion baselevel %}